eruffaldi/eruffaldi.github.io/code.md

 #Emanuele Ruffaldi Code Online
+Here the listing of the public repositories, mainly on github.
+Most projects are relatively small, except noted with (XL)

 ## 3D and Virtual Reality
-* [cocomr](https://github.com/cocomr) Compact Components framework and its Mixed Reality module
+* [cocomr](https://github.com/cocomr) (XL) Compact Components framework and its Mixed Reality module

 ## Computer Vision
 * [arucojson](https://github.com/eruffaldi/arucojson),  example Aruco program for obtaining JSON version of the visible markers together with some additional details such as marker area (C/C++) - usable - (2015-2016)